Fed-batch culture: Catabolite repression

+Auxotrophic mutants

 In a microbial process employing an auxotrophic mutant (nutritionally requiring mutant), excess supply of the required nutrient results in abundant cell growth with little accumulation of the desired metabolite due to feedback inhibition and /or end-product repression.
 Starvation of the required nutrient, however, lowers cell growth as well as the overall production of the desired metabolite, as the production rate is usually proportional to the cell concentration.
 In such a bioprocess, the accumulation of the desired metabolite can be maximized by growing the mutant on a limited amount of the required nutrient.
 To cultivate the mutant on a low concentration of the required nutrient, it is fed to the batch culture at a controlled rate.
 This technique is often used in industrial amino acid productions with the auxotrophic mutants.
 An example is lysine production with homoserine- or threonine/methionine-requiring mutant of Corynebacterium glutamicum being lacking for homoserine dehydrogenase gene.

-6. Expression control of a gene with a repressible promoter
+Expression control of a gene with a repressible promoter

 Transcription of a gene having a repressible promoter upstream of the open reading frame is repressed by combination of the so-called holo-repressor with the operator region on the DNA.
 When a specified chemical compound exists in the culture liquid, the compound (or its metabolite) in the cells combines as co-repressor with an apo-repressor (a kind of transcription factor) to form the holo-repressor.

 Keeping the concentration of this compound as low as possible (while still allowing for sufficient cell growth) permits continued expression of the regulated gene.
 Fed-batch culture is a powerful technique to do so.
 Examples of the repressible promoter are trp promoter and phoA promoter.